Augmented reality

-Comparison with virtual reality
+Comparison with mixed reality/virtual reality

+Augmented reality (AR) is largely synonymous with mixed reality (MR).
+There is also overlap in terminology with extended reality and computer-mediated reality.
+However, In the 2020s, the differences between AR and MR began to be emphasized.

+Mixed reality (MR) is an advanced technology that extends beyond augmented reality (AR) by seamlessly integrating the physical and virtual worlds.
+In MR, users are not only able to view digital content within their real environment but can also interact with it as if it were a tangible part of the physical world.
+This is made possible through devices such as Meta Quest 3S and Apple Vision Pro, which utilize multiple cameras and sensors to enable real-time interaction between virtual and physical elements.
+Mixed reality that incorporates haptics has sometimes been referred to as visuo-haptic mixed reality.

-In virtual reality (VR), the users' perception of reality is completely based on virtual information.
-In augmented reality (AR) the user is provided with additional computer generated information within the data collected from real life that enhances their perception of reality.
+In virtual reality (VR), the users' perception is completely computer-generated, whereas with augmented reality (AR), it is partially generated and partially from the real world.
 For example, in architecture, VR can be used to create a walk-through simulation of the inside of a new building; and AR can be used to show a building's structures and systems super-imposed on a real-life view.
 Another example is through the use of utility applications.
 Some AR applications, such as Augment, enable users to apply digital objects into real environments, allowing businesses to use augmented reality devices as a way to preview their products in the real world.
-Similarly, it can also be used to demo what products may look like in an environment for customers, as demonstrated by companies such as Mountain Equipment Co-op or Lowe's who use augmented reality to allow customers to preview what their products might look like at home through the use of 3D models.
+Similarly, it can also be used to demo what products may look like in an environment for customers, as demonstrated by companies such as Mountain Equipment Co-op or Lowe's who use augmented reality to allow customers to preview what their products might look like at home.

-Augmented reality (AR) differs from virtual reality (VR) in the sense that in AR part of the surrounding environment is 'real' and AR is just adding layers of virtual objects to the real environment.
-On the other hand, in VR the surrounding environment is completely virtual and computer generated.
+Augmented reality (AR) differs from virtual reality (VR) in the sense that in AR, the surrounding environment is 'real' and AR is just adding virtual objects to the real environment.
+On the other hand, in VR, the surrounding environment is completely virtual and computer generated.
 A demonstration of how AR layers objects onto the real world can be seen with augmented reality games.
 WallaMe is an augmented reality game application that allows users to hide messages in real environments, utilizing geolocation technology in order to enable users to hide messages wherever they may wish in the world.
-Such applications have many uses in the world, including in activism and artistic expression.